Leaders Helping Future Leaders

 Our 1959 Society Mission

 Our 1959 Society honors entrepreneurship and initiative building on the values of personal responsibility and leadership.
-Our society exists to share our dreams with future students while recognizing the family of alumni, parents and friends who provide Northwood University with a pledged commitment and sustained level of annual support for their lifetime.
+Our society exists to share our dreams with future students while recognizing the family of alumni, parents and friends who provide Northwood University with a pledged commitment and sustained level of support.
 We of the 1959 Society will work as a community to fund Northwood University initiatives supporting entrepreneurship, leadership and the American Dream.

 As the 1959 Society we will: